The 2019 Rugby World Cup (RWC) was one of the most-watched events of the decade across TV, mobile and social platforms.

 Content ranged from reaction GIFs referencing Star Wars and Jurassic Park, to ‘best of’ moments from historic matches.
 World Rugby made use of its vast archive, drew on emotions of previous games and tournaments, and tapped into the feeds of millions.

 World Rugby also made the most of its exclusive access and rights to create a social-first video series that ran throughout the tournament.
-Hosted by South African journalist Elma Smit, each RWC Daily episode recapped the previous day’s action, previewed upcoming matches and took viewers around the stadiums and local fan areas in Japan.
+Hosted by South African journalist Elma Smit, and delivered using Grabyo Producer, each RWC Daily episode recapped the previous day’s action, previewed upcoming matches and took viewers around the stadiums and local fan areas in Japan.